By Irina

 It is awesome even in the evening, when several hundreds of snowy beauties pose for the public.

-View on ACI Marina Trogir, Croatia
+View of ACI Marina Trogir, Croatia.

-The music is everywhere and the air is full of inviting flavor of the tasty food from the seaside.
-And you are sitting at your yacht with candles and a bottle of wine, smiling to each other and comparing notes about the spent day.
+Music is everywhere, and the air is full of inviting flavors of tasty food from the seaside.
+You sit on your yacht with candles and a bottle of wine, smiling at each other and comparing the impressions of the spent day.
+Tourists wander around the embankment or sit on the sidelines of this romantic fairytale.
+Maybe someday they will also choose sailing.

 More about Croatia:

-Receipt of Trogir, Croatia
+Recipe for Trogir, Croatia

 September 24, 2012 at 10:42 am